lionelc/GDELT_Causal_Discovery/README.md

 We use python for data preprocessing job with some speed gain, while R is used in causal discovery.

 a.
 Downloading the GDELT data sets as needed (modify the date range when you need a longer period of data.
-After 2014, the data size increases in a much quicker pace.)
+After 2014, the data size increases in a much quicker pace and in more granular batches.)

 ```
 python src/preprocess/gdelt_download.py